dtk/dtk-docs-v1/_components/actions.md

         puppet_class: hadoop::namenode
 {% endhighlight %}

-In this case the assignment ‘puppet_class: hadoop::namenode’ indicates the top level Puppet Class to call when action ‘create’ is calle.
+In this case the assignment ‘puppet_class: hadoop::namenode’ indicates the top level Puppet Class to call when the action ‘create’ is called.
 For Puppet, the other alternative is identifying a top level Puppet Definition to call.
-Behind these top level Puppet Class or definition is a full Puppet module that can be arbitrarily nested.
-These top level Classes and Definitions will typically call Puppet Classes, Definitions, Resources, and Functions that would be in the nested in the module
+Behind these top level Puppet Class or Definition is a full Puppet module that can be arbitrarily nested.
+These top level Classes and Definitions will typically call Puppet Classes, Definitions, Resources, and Functions nested in the module

 The Bash Actions are atypical in that the DSL itself has the code inline to the DSL, ‘i.e., Bash commands to run